inoue0426/scBiGCN/README.md

 This is an official implementation of the paper, "BiGCN: Leveraging Cell and Gene Similarities for Single-cell Transcriptome Imputation with Bi-Graph Convolutional Networks"

 scBiGCN is a method that utilizes two GCNs to reconstruct gene expression matrices based on the similarity matrices of cells and genes.
-Utilizing each similarity enables the recovery of information lost through Dropout.
+Using each similarity enables the recovery of information lost through Dropout.

 scBiGCN has been implemented in Python.